 Accessing our page from home or work?
-You can log into almost all of the databases listed below from outside the library using your Sewickley library barcode number.
+You can log into almost all of the databases listed below from outside the library using your Sewickley Public Library barcode number.
 If you don’t have a library card, you can register for one online.
 You will need to obtain a physical card from the Sewickley Public Library to access the eResources below from home.

 The Premier Job Search, Reference, and Mailing List Database.
 The database includes 2.3 million job listings, 30 million business & executive profiles, 1.1 million healthcare professionals, and much more.
 Ideal for sales leads, mailing lists, market research, employment opportunities, finding friends and relatives, and much more!